 when I am hungry and low on blood sugar.
 Too cold?
 Too tired?
 Too much reading?
 Too much exercise - causing a fast heartbeat?"

 Ironically, it is this very awareness that makes it difficult to "forget" about the vertigo and allow the "cure" to happen.
 "If I could just forget about it for a week or two, it would probably just go away, as it did those other times in the past."
 And what might all this remind some of you of?
 Well, this bears a striking resemblance to "mental" issues.
 You know: "depression", "anxiety", and the like.
 These (temporary) episodes in your life also tend to make you acutely aware of your feelings, your stance during conversations with others, your reaction to food, exercise, sleeping, work, stress - the list goes on.
 And, just like with the vertigo, you become aware of causes.
 "Am I working too much?
 Should I take more time off?
 If I exercise more often, would it help?
 What about the foods I eat?
 Maybe it would help if I ate different foods.
 Maybe I should not have any beer.
 Maybe I should have more beer.
 I should be calmer.
 I should not be concerned about work tension.
 I'm not having enough sexual relief.
 No wait, having sex creates more tension."
-This list goes on forever, and as with the awareness of dizziness/vertigo, makes it hard to forget about the problem.
-So the vertigo episodes are one of our physical analogues.
-If you pay attention to physical analogues, you can learn things that will help you release "mental" problems, such as the following two tidbits:
+This list goes on forever and, as with the awareness of dizziness/vertigo, makes it hard to forget about the problem.
+So the vertigo episodes are one of the physical analogues.
+Sometimes if you pay attention to physical analogues like vertigo (or even something as simple as a bad back), you can learn things that will help you release "mental" problems, things such as the following two tidbits:

 Our advantage, as time-bound beings, is time itself.
 We are not immortal, and all things will pass.